benessilfie/Kenya-LP-Clone-Build/README.md

 # Landing Page Clone Project

-This project is a clone I built a Youtuber's Landing Page of Kenya.
+This project is a Landing clone Page of Kenya.

 ## Art